bharathananth/COFE/README.rst

 ------------

 * Prerequisites
-   - Python installed on your system.
+   - Python 3.9 or better installed on your system.
 You can download and install Python from the `official Python website <https://www.python.org/downloads/>`_.
    - Git installed on your system.
 You can download and install Git from the `official Git website <https://git-scm.com/downloads>`_.

 * Clone the COFE Repository